NAMASTE SOLAR BLOG

 C-PACE covers up to 100% of project costs at fixed interest rates with terms up to 25 years.
 This non-recourse financing is secured by the property and repaid via a special assessment on property taxes and is therefore transferable upon sale.

 In a C-PACE-financed commercial solar investment, the building owner realizes the tax benefits, as well as utility incentive income.
 The triple net lease tenant is responsible for C-PACE payments since property taxes are usually passed through.
-However, their OpEx reduction from solar will exceed those payments, generating positive cash flow for both the owner and tenant.
+However, their OpEx reduction from solar will often exceed those payments, generating positive cash flow for both the owner and tenant.

 The second solution, green leases, lays a foundation for the owner to recoup a portion of the utility savings from solar, in addition to the tax benefits and incentive income.
 Similar to existing cost-recovery clauses, green lease language details a path for landlords to be compensated for the utility savings that their asset provides to the tenant.
 A New York City-commissioned report suggests that tenants pay owners at least 80% of modeled savings.